mozilla-l10n/documentation/products/firefox_desktop/setup_searchplugins.md

 $ hg bookmark bug1304757
 ```

-Commit the changes with a commit message that includes the reviewer's nickname after `r?`, for example if flod is the reviewer:
+Commit the changes with a commit message that includes the reviewer’s nickname after `r?`, for example if flod is the reviewer:
 ```
 $ hg commit -m "Bug 1304757 - [ur] Search engine setup for Firefox for Urdu, r?flod"
 ```